spyrosgian/PythonSQLiteDatabase/README.md

 ● Salary
 </pre>

-The admin should be able to create an employee table that has the above fields.
+The admin is able to create an employee table that has the above fields.
 When the table is created, the program should display a warning message on the screen “This table is already created”.
 Then the admin should be able to insert employee data, search and show all data into a database on the screen.
 Additionally, if they want to amend some records, they should be able to do it on this program.